echristhuraj/CubeSatDetumblingSimulator/README.md

 ## Usage

 Download and unzip the files.
 Open Main.m in MATLAB.
 In the "Main Parameters" section, initialize the program by assigning values to each of the parameters, making sure to stay within the allowable range for each parameter.
 Run Main.m.
-If the `simProcssngMdfier` parameter is set to 'Real-Time' a GUI window will pop up and will update in real-time as the simulation progresses:
+If the `simProcssngMdfier` parameter is set to 'Real-Time', a GUI window will pop up and will update in real-time as the simulation progresses:

 ![cubesat_detumbling_simulator_gui](https://user-images.githubusercontent.com/85334364/121489877-5cd38280-c989-11eb-8aa6-63696955615f.gif)